Newcastle Cultural Education Partnership

 - Teachers’ Cultural Network: a termly CPD event with a focus on cultural education, across all art forms and subject areas.
 A chance for teachers to share best practice, learn something new, and take part in exploratory new projects with cultural organisations.

-In March 2019, the NCEP was successful in bidding for Partnership Investment to support its work with schools across Newcastle who do not traditionally engage with arts and cultural organisations.
-These schools will be supported by the NCEP to explore how the arts could support their school development plans, and to work with cultural organisations to co-create experiences for their pupils.
+In March 2019, the NCEP was successful in bidding for Partnership Investment to build upon its work with schools across Newcastle who do not traditionally engage with arts and cultural organisations.
+These schools will be supported by the NCEP to explore how the arts could link to their school development plans, and to work with cultural organisations to co-create experiences for their pupils.
 This work is currently in development.

 - Miles Wallis-Clarke, Ouseburn Learning Trust (Chair)